lisongxu/CSCE156-Project-DB/README.md

 You will write all the code from scratch.
 Define appropriate Java classes, such as
 * `Main.java` as the main class for ease of execution by LAs
-* `Database.java` containing database connection details as `public final static String` for easy debugging and modification by LAs.
+* `Database.java` containing database connection parameters for easy debugging and modification by LAs.

 ```Java
 public class Database {